 Visualize a career in engineering graphics

 This program includes a special emphasis in 2D and 3D computer-aided design (CAD) and drafting.
-You’ll start with two 12-week terms on campus (14 weeks and 7 weeks), followed by a final, one month internship work placement.
+You’ll start with two terms on campus (14 weeks and 7 weeks), followed by a final, two month internship work placement.

 You’ll develop your design visualization skills, including still image rendering and engineering animation, with our hands-on program.